montoyamoraga/nyu-itp-research-resident/README.md

 # nyu-itp-research-resident

+## About

+This is a residency by [Aarón Montoya-Moraga](http://montoyamoraga.io/).

+This residency was at [New York University](https://www.nyu.edu/)'s [Interactive Telecommunications Program](https://tisch.nyu.edu/itp) between September 2017 and May 2018.

 everything i did as a research resident between september 2017 - may 2018

 * mentored students on introduction to programming and physical computing.